 You can interact with uploaded files: change the size, rotate them, turn and extract pages.

 If you use the Mobile app, push the plus icon in the bottom-right corner of the board, choose Upload.
-You can paste a file from the clipboard, take a photo, or choose from the mobile library.
+You can paste a file from the clipboard, take a photo, or choose an image from the mobile library.
+Uploading PDF files from mobile devices is not currently supported.

 Uploading a file from a mobile device